wso2-attic/ballerina-integrator/README.md

         // Out request payload
         outRequest.setJsonPayload(flightPayload);
-        // Send a POST request to 'Emirates' and get the results http:Response respWorkerEmirates =? airlineReservationEP -> post("/emirates", outRequest);
+        // Send a POST request to 'Emirates' and get the results http:Response respWorkerEmirates =? airlineReservationEP -> post("/emirates",
+            outRequest);
-        // Reply to the join block from this worker - Send the response from 'Emirates' respWorkerEmirates -> fork;
+        // Reply to the join block - Send the response from 'Emirates' respWorkerEmirates -> fork;
     }
 } join (all) (map airlineResponses) {